saturnlighting/literature-review/README.md

 The review is organized as follows.
 Chapter 2 describes the method.
 Chapter 3 presents the findings of the papers reviewed.
-Chapter 4 critically analyses the findings and identifies gaps in the research.
+Chapter 4 critically analyses the findings and identifies gaps in the literature.
 Chapter 5 closes the work with the conclusions.

 # Method